Skip to Content

 If you want to receive a lot of the incredible design benefits of the Daiwa Certate LT but you aren’t ready to lay down the required cash to pay the premium price, you could settle for the Daiwa Ballistic LT.

-The Daiwa Certate LT is designed for freshwater, however, it is well equipped for saltwater fishing, but if you want something a bit more affordable that is engineered specifically for saltwater applications, you should check out the Shimano Sustain FI.
+The Daiwa Certate LT is designed for freshwater.
+However, it is well equipped for saltwater fishing, but if you want something a bit more affordable that is engineered specifically for saltwater applications, you should check out the Shimano Sustain FI.

 In Conclusion

 The Zaion rotor simply adds to the lightweight features of this reel and the overall design and appearance of the reel is incredibly high-end at a mid to high-end price range.
-If you are looking to shell out a few dollars, you can find the Daiwa Certate LT between $400-500 in most cases.
+If you want to shell out a few dollars, you can find the Daiwa Certate LT between $400-500 in most cases.

-If you are looking for something more affordable, you can get a lot of the benefits that the Certate LT offers in the Daiwa Ballistic LT.
+If you are looking for something more affordable, you can get a lot of the benefits that Certate LT offers in the Daiwa Ballistic LT.

 Overall this is a phenomenal reel that any angler would be lucky to include in their arsenal of gear